 Mutant Year Zero: Road to Eden is a turn-based strategy game adaptation of a pen and paper Swedish RPG of the same name.
 The game is set in a post-apocalyptic future where most of the population has died from a nuclear war, with those who remain turning into mutants.

 You take control of a small band of explorers, called Stalkers, whose members include a clever duck-man and a steadfast boar-man.
-Gameplay is split between real-time exploration, which allows you to scavenge for supplies and position your team for battles, and turn-based combat.
+The gameplay is split between real-time exploration, which allows you to scavenge for supplies and position your team for battles, and turn-based combat.

 Total War: Warhammer II (PC)